 Chicago has the Civilian Office of Police Accountability (COPA), which takes all complaints and forwards the complaints not under their jurisdiction to the proper body.
 COPA is independent of the Police Bureau, and this type of process would show the public that the process is independent of police influence.
 Intake going through a non-police entity would also avoid the risk of discouraging community members from filing through police or at police buildings.

-33. Oversight board has authority to direct Monitor to investigate certain cases, review closed cases when the monitor conducted the investigation.
+33. Oversight board has authority to direct Monitor (Agency Director) to investigate certain cases, review closed cases when the monitor conducted the investigation.
 Board has access to certain portions of personnel files, investigative files and may make recommendations regarding quality of investigation and findings and discipline.

 Identified in: Denver